cesarArtezan/katacoda-scenarios-1/mongodb/step1.md

 We already have MongoDB up and runing for you.
-It will take a couple of sceonds for it to fire up.
+It will take a couple of seconds for it to fire up.
 Once our MongoDB instance is up, you can type `mongo`{{execute}} in the shell, and you will be connected and can start querying the database.

 You will see a bunch of warnings in the shell.
 This is because we have not tuned  our MongoDb instance for production deployment.